sormy/gentoo-ami-builder/README.md

 ## Features

 - One line command to create bootable Gentoo AMI images.
+- Can use spot instances to save up to 50% on bill.
+- One image build costs ~20 cents (as of 2020-10-11) with spot instance.
+- Build time is around 30-40 minutes (on 8 cores instance).
-- Could setup all needed block device drivers to boot instance (NVMe etc).
+- Configures all needed block device drivers to boot instance (NVMe etc).
-- Could setup all needed network drivers to have network after boot (IXGBEVF, ENA etc).
+- Configures all needed network drivers to have network after boot (IXGBEVF, ENA etc).
 - Minimalistic, only mandatory packages will be installed to get bootable system.
   System eats just ~50 MB of RAM after boot.
-- Has minimalistic amazon-ec2-init script that could bootstrap hostname and ssh keys.
+- Has minimalistic amazon-ec2-init script that can bootstrap hostname and ssh keys.
-- Uses amazon-provided kernel config as basis.
+- Uses amazon provided kernel config as basis.
-- Build time is around 30-40 minutes (on 8 cores instance).
-- Highly customizable, open source and free :-)
 - Nice progress reporting with advanced error handling.
-- Supports HVM virtualization type (PVM is not supported).
-- Supports all known types of instances.
+- Should support all known types of instances.
+- Supports HVM virtualization type.
 - Supports OpenRC and Systemd profiles.
 - Supports experimental 17.1 amd64 profiles.
+- It is Gentoo, so you can tune and configure everything.
+- Highly customizable, open source and free :-)

 ## Prerequisites